How to Find the Right CPA for Your HOA

 - Do you know exempt and non-exempt function income?

 HOA management companies are experts when it comes to matters of finances.
-Most HOA management companies often employ their CPA who offers financial services for their clients.
+Most HOA management companies offer financial management services for their clients.
 Additionally, the management companies run all management duties on behalf of the HOA board members, enabling the HOA to run effectively.